 Since 1997, attorney Doug Goyen has represented people needing a Dallas distracted driving lawyer in personal injury cases involving automobile accidents.
-When Dallas residents require the services of a car accident lawyer, the Law Office of Doug Goyen assists them in obtaining the compensation they are entitled to.
+When Dallas residents require the services of a Dallas auto accident attorney, the Law Office of Doug Goyen assists them in obtaining the compensation they are entitled to.
 For our clients, the Law Office of Doug Goyen provides experienced, aggressive, and powerful representation.
 Our outcomes have been proven repeatedly.
-We obtain compensation for our clients’ injury claims.
+We obtain compensation for our client’s injury claims.

 Attorney Goyen’s experience, training, education, and knowledge give him an advantage in ensuring you get the best representation possible for your injury claim.
 Call (972) 599 4100 and we will start working on your case immediately.